DETAILED ACTION

 As to claim 5, Yamashita teaches that the interaction request further comprises the second location of the second spatialized sound object, the second location corresponding to the first location [setting one of nine positions in the 3D acoustic space V corresponding to the nine options as the position of the virtual sound source] (par.
 [0102]).

-As to claim 6, Yamashita teaches that the method for characterizing a user characterizes the user of at least one of the following elements: a service implemented by a service provision device; a device from among the following devices: the communication terminal; a local or network processing device; a service provision device; a communication network equipment to which a communication terminal of the user is connected [the system characterizes the user as someone who is validated to use a function such as content viewing by unlocking the HMD] (par.
+As to claim 6, Yamashita teaches characterizing of at least one of the following elements: the service implemented by the service provision device; and a device from among the following devices: the communication terminal; a local or network processing device; a service provision device; and a communication network equipment to which a communication terminal of the user is connected [the system characterizes the user as someone who is validated to use a function such as content viewing by unlocking the HMD] (par.
 [0108]).

 As to claim 7, Yamashita teaches that the method comprises a check implemented by the user interface, the check checking the user interface by using a command for spatialized reproduction comprising the first sound object and the first location [direction/menu buttons for inputting user’s reply] (par.
 [0114]-[0115], Fig. 9).